Table of Contents

 Although dentures are considered permanent replacements for missing teeth, you should not wear them all the time.
 The only exception is when you are trying out a new set.
 Your dentist may suggest keeping them in your mouth overnight.
 This is to ensure a proper fit.

 However, once your dentures fit snugly in your mouth, you will have to remove them every night.
 False teeth are intended to be worn just when you are awake and active.
 You should remove them to sleep.

 There is a good reason to take your dentures out overnight.
 This is so that gum tissue is given time to rest and recover from wearing false teeth during the day.
-It also allows the tongue and saliva to clear the mouth of any dirt or debris that may have collected.
+It also allows the tongue and saliva to clear the mouth of any dirt or debris that may have been collected.

 How Do You Properly Clean and Care For Dentures?

 The better care you give your false teeth, the longer they will last.
-However, there are procedures that you must follow that are quite different to caring for natural teeth.
+However, there are procedures that you must follow that are quite different from caring for natural teeth.
 With proper care, your dentures should last between five and seven years.

 Here is a denture cleaning routine to take care of your false teeth: